nodejs/node-eps/002-es6-modules.md

 ### 3.2. **DelegatedModuleNamespaceObject**

-A `ModuleNamespaceObject` that performs delegation to an Object when accessing properties.
+A Module Namespace Object that performs delegation to an Object when accessing properties.
 This is used for delegation behavior from CJS `module.exports` when imported by ES modules.